 This year, the Imabari District Tourism Association has introduced a new Instagram category in its popular tourism photo contest.
-Following the successful photo trips last year, another trip is planned for 2017, on October 15 (Sun).
+Following the successful Photo Trips last year, another trip is planned for 2018, on January 28 (Sun).

 This year, Imabari District Tourism Association has introduced Instagram as a new category in their popular annual photo contest.
 Photos taken by contestants are used to promote Imabari tourism, appearing on websites, in pamphlets, and on a calendar.